Creating the Perfect Home: Oscar Fish Keeping Made Easy

 During the spawning period, the fish becomes very bright colored, the body becomes dark black, and the blotchiness becomes bright red.
 Sometimes the male isn’t very good to a female initially, but if the couple is separated with a glass wall for several days, the male will become more tolerant.

-For a day or two, the oscar fish couple thoroughly cleans the rock’s surface, and then they start spawning.
+For a day or two, the couple thoroughly cleans the rock’s surface, and then they start spawning.
 Female lays the eggs in rows on the rock during 4-5 hours.
 The eggs are large and oval.
 Their number may be about 1000 and more since the fish isn’t just big.
 It’s also rather fruitful.
 Both parents take care of the eggs – they wave them with their fins, remove ruined eggs, and guard ich fry.

 In 6-7 days, ich fry turns into juveniles, and they start to swim and feed.
 Juveniles start feed can be brine shrimp, as the fish grows, it can be fed with cut tubifex.
 Besides, fish-parents during the first days have some nutritious secreta on their body, and the juveniles eat it from the grown-up fishes’ body.
 Juveniles try to stay closer to their parents, and they swim in small schools around them.

-Oscar fish juveniles grow fast but at a different rate, so they must be frequently sorted in a tank to prevent the larger fish juveniles from eating the smaller ones.
+Juveniles grow fast but at a different rate, so they must be frequently sorted in a tank to prevent the larger fish juveniles from eating the smaller ones.
 Besides, a large number of fast-growing juveniles (they are up to 2 cm long) requires everyday 20% water renewal and a powerful filter in their tank.

 The fish can spawn about 10 times in a 3-4 weeks interval.
 After this, they’ll need some rest for 2-3 months (sometimes longer).